Specialise in masonry trades (brick and block laying)

 Study a brick laying pre-trade apprenticeship

 QualificationNew Zealand Certificate in Construction Trade Skills (Level 3) with a strand in Allied TradesProgramme code: NZ2834

 International feesNot available to international students

 Explore the free options available for this programme, and check your eligibility:

-The construction industry needs more scaffolders and bricklayers.
+The construction industry needs more bricklayers.

 This qualification will give you practical and work-ready skills to start out in the industry.

 Learn how to work to industry standards and meet all appropriate consenting and compliance requirements.
 You will get real-life experience completing a project to industry standards.

 When you graduate, you will be ready to get a job as a trainee or apprentice working under supervision.
 You will also receive a tool kit of equipment needed to complete the course.